DaCruzEmanuel/PowerBI_Sales_Analysis/README.md

 <br />

-***Note:** Although having imported the Inventory table, for the purpose of this projects, I decided to essentially focus the analysis on Product and Store sales performance.*
+***Note:** Although the Inventory table was imported, this project focuses primarily on Product and Store sales performance.*

 ____________
 ## Problem statement